 What is a blockchain oracle?

 In our gentle introduction to blockchain, we mentioned a simple blockchain use case called prediction market using a smart contract.
 For example, a smart contract for predicting US presidential elections could let people send their bets on the blockchain about who they think will win the election.
 After the result is out, the smart contract then directs rewards to the ones who turn out to have picked the winner of the election.
 A problem with this use case is that the smart contract needs to know who actually wins the election to determine who got it correct.
 If all the votes themselves are also recorded on the same blockchain, that decision will be easy because it can count the votes directly.
 Today our votes are certainly not available on the blockchain, and that means the blockchain has to learn this information from an entity in the external world.
-That "entity" is what we call "oracle" in blockchain terminology.
+That "entity" is what we call an "oracle" in blockchain terminology.
 The oracle is a broad concept - it refers to any entity that passes information between the blockchain and its external world.
 The external world could be the physical world and other digital environments.

 When do we need an oracle?

-Are there blockchain use cases that do not require external information at all, thus do not need an oracle?
+Are there blockchain use cases that do not require external information at all, and thus do not need an oracle?
 The answer is yes but the number of such cases is very small and their usage is severely limited.
 The classic Bitcoin payment application could be considered a pure on-the-blockchain ("on-chain") application if the sole purpose is to transfer some Bitcoin from party A to party B. However, in many cases, the exchange of Bitcoin between two parties could be conditioned on an exchange of other off-chain assets, i.e., goods or services the Bitcoin payment is for, which then requires off-chain information.

 In fact, blockchain use cases in any real economy sector would require some sort of oracle because they all deal with real-world assets that are inherently off-the-blockchain ("off-chain").
 An example could be a flooding insurance smart contract that pays the farmers if a certain level of flooding occurs in the region.
 The flooding information has to be provided by an oracle because the blockchain itself does not know about the weather.
 Another example is a logistics use case, where an oracle may be used to provide information on where a shipment has arrived, or whether the temperature control during drug transportation has been maintained within its quality assurance threshold.
 Oracles are also needed in many blockchain finance use cases.
-For instance, decentralized crypto exchange or lending and borrowing marketplaces need to consolidate the prices from many off-chain centralized crypto exchanges to obtain the fair market price of cryptocurrencies.
+For instance, decentralized crypto exchanges or lending and borrowing marketplaces need to consolidate the prices from many off-chain centralized crypto exchanges to obtain the fair market price of cryptocurrencies.

 What requirements does an oracle need to satisfy?

 Since an oracle works directly with the blockchain and supplies inputs to it, the most important oracle requirement is to ensure the integrity and security of these inputs.
 However powerful a blockchain is, if it receives fake inputs or if the original inputs were tampered with before reaching the blockchain, the outputs become useless or even harmful - basically the garbage in garbage out situation.
-Due to blockchain's immutability property, once the fake information is on-chain, it will also pollute the blockchain and persist there forever.
+Due to the blockchain's immutability property, once the fake information is on-chain, it will also pollute the blockchain and persist there forever.
 Even if the information is later corrected, the earlier data trace cannot be erased.

 The integrity of the external data needs to be protected both by the data source and the oracle.
 If the data coming out of the source is already wrong, there is no chance the oracle can function as intended.
 If the oracle itself manipulates the data inappropriately, the inputs to the blockchain will also suffer.